slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"The greatest mistake you can make in life is to continually be afraid you will make one."
 -- Elbert Hubbard [1856]*

-> *"A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing."
+> *"A life spent making mistakes is not only more honorable, but more useful, than a life spent doing nothing."
 -- George Bernard Shaw [1856]*

 > *"Failure is only the opportunity to begin again more intelligently."